CasillasMX/casillasmx.github.io/_pages/books.md

 <br/>
 <br/>

 > I value collaboration, curiosity, and scientific relevance.
-If your interests overlap with the research vision of our group, even if you’re unsure about the fit, feel free to reach out! 🚀 If there is good alignment, we can explore ways to collaborate at any study level, whether in person or remotely, including opportunities for summer research internships regardless of UCLA affiliation.
+If your interests overlap with the research vision of our group, even if you’re unsure about the fit, feel free to reach out! 🚀 If there is good alignment, we can explore ways to collaborate at any study level, whether in person or remotely, including opportunities for research internships regardless of affiliation.